-- provide a challenging and stimulating curriculum designed to encourage all children to reach the highest standard of achievement; - recognise and be aware of the needs of each individual child according to ability and aptitude; - ensure that learning is progressive, continuous and builds on prior learning; - be good role models, punctual, well prepared and organised; - demonstrate, at all times, our core Christian values of forgiveness and reconciliation, agape, compassion and community, equality, inclusion, service and stewardship; - keep up-to-date with educational issues; - provide clear information on school procedures and pupil progress; - have a positive attitude to change and the development of their own expertise; - establish links with the local community to prepare pupils for the opportunities, responsibilities and experiences of life; - work collaboratively with all involved in education to develop a shared philosophy and commonality of practice.
+- Provide a challenging and stimulating curriculum designed to encourage all children to reach the highest standard of achievement. - Recognise and be aware of the needs of each individual child according to ability and aptitude. - Ensure that learning is progressive, continuous and builds on prior learning. - Be good role models, punctual, well prepared and oraganised. - Demonstrate, always, our core Christian values of forgiveness and reconciliation, agape, compassion and community, equality, inclusion, service, and stewardship. - Keep up to date with educational issues. - Provide clear information on school procedures and pupil progress. - Have a positive attitude to change and the development of their own expertise. - Establish links with the local community to prepare pupils for the opportunities, responsibilities, and experiences of life. - Work collaboratively with all involved in education to develop a shared philosophy and commonality of practice.